anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 ### Acceptance Fee
 A franchise fee of fifty dollars ($50.00) shall be paid to the League Treasurer upon acceptance into the League.

-### Annual Fee
+### Annual Membership Dues
-All League members shall pay an annual fee.
-Per [Finances](#finances), this fee shall be determined by the League Commissioner.
+All League members shall pay annual membership dues, as determined by League [budget](#budget).

-### Payment of Fees
+### Payment of Membership Dues
-All League members must have all fees paid by a date set by the Commissioner.
+All League members must have all membership dues paid by a date set by the Commissioner.

 1. Penalty for late payment shall be ten dollars ($10.00) per week for no longer than five (5) weeks.
 1. Members in violation of the above shall be placed on temporary suspension for a period of two (2) weeks.
-1. Members who have not paid outstanding fees by the end of the two week suspension shall be placed on indefinite suspension until all fees are paid.
+1. Members who have not paid outstanding dues by the end of the two week suspension shall be placed on indefinite suspension until all dues are paid.

 ### List of Fees
-The annual League fee shall consist of, but are not limited to the following: Forfeit fee; Performance bond; Field fees; Prize Money Fund; Tournament fees; and any other costs incurred by the League.
+League fees may consist of, but are not limited to the following: Forfeit fee; Performance bond; Field fees; Prize Money Fund; Tournament fees; and any other costs incurred by the League.

 ### Fines
 Any League franchise or player may be susceptible to a fine by the Commissioner or Rules Committee as applicable for conduct unbecoming of a representative of the League and for any violation of this Constitution and its By-Laws.